-"The Director of the NIH Lays Out His Vision of the Future of Medical Science "
+The Director of the NIH Lays Out His Vision of the Future of Medical Science

 To make sure that people of all backgrounds benefit from advances in precision medicine, All of Us has made it a priority to enroll volunteers from groups that are traditionally under-represented in medical research, including African-American, Hispanic and Latino, American Indian, lower-income and rural communities.
 So far the results have been encouraging.
 More than half of the nearly 210,000 people fully enrolled to date are racial or ethnic minorities, and nearly 80% are from groups under-represented in medical research.

-We will apply the latest methods and approaches in data science to merge, integrate and analyze information from a wide variety of sources—-biological, environmental, socio-economic and geospatial.
+We will apply the latest methods and approaches in data science to merge, integrate and analyze information from a wide variety of sources—biological, environmental, socio-economic and geospatial.
 By combining data into one large resource, with proper security and privacy safeguards, the process of conducting research will become easier, faster and ultimately less expensive.

 All of Us is just one of many innovative steps that biomedical research is taking to build the next generation of resources that will help to tackle many of the complex and difficult issues facing health care today.
 What we learn using these transformative tools and technologies may help reduce costs by shortening the translational timeline from scientific discovery to real-world therapies, as well as provide valuable new insights into how to set about addressing socioeconomic disparities in health status both here and abroad.